 * Energy Generation: by extending its energies outside himself, Wendell can create startling displays of the unknown, paradoxical power of the Star Brand.
 While he can focus this into a directional blast of power, it typically manifests as a sort of explosion centered on his body, inflicting Amazing (50) Energy damage to everybody within Very Near distance (50 yards).

 * Environmental Independence: during his many adventures, Wendell has demonstrated that the Star Brand allowed him to function without air.
 It is likely that he wields this power at Class 5000 rank, effectively neutralizing his need to breathe (save out of habit, of course).
-It is unknown, however, whether or not Wendell needed to eat or drink in order to survive; he probably didn't, but he may not have known this.
+It is unknown, however, whether or not Wendell needed to eat or drink to survive; he probably didn't, but he may not have known this.

 * Flight / Super Flight: Wendell could use the Star Brand to fly about at Amazing (50) speeds, or 375 miles per hour while in an atmosphere.
 Furthermore, he could use it in space to directly defy the laws of physics, and boost his flight speed up to Beyond (infinite) velocity, thereby crossing the vast depths of space nearly instantaneously.
 Neat trick, that.